Modern Slavery Statement

 • Number of slavery incidents reported in the supply chain

 A key part of our slavery and human trafficking strategy is to promote cultural change through training.
-To this end, we have started the development of a dedicated training and resources page within our company employees’ hub, which individual workers in the supply chain will be able to access to learn about modern slavery and human trafficking, understand their rights and anonymously report any slavery and human trafficking issues in their workplace.
+Our policies are located in the Country Court QCS Policy Centre which individual workers in the supply chain will be able to access to learn about modern slavery and human trafficking, understand their rights and report any slavery and human trafficking issues in their workplace.

 Signed by: